Power of Attorney

 However, powers of attorney have been a source of financial abuse and overreaching.
 Persons appointed as agents have fiduciary duties and responsibilities and the selection of an agent should be done only after full consideration of a person's qualifications, integrity and sincerity.

-I have represented clients in the preparation and implementation of powers of attorney and developing and implementing a successful estate plan.
+As a New York City lawyer, I have represented clients in the preparation and implementation of powers of attorney and developing and implementing a successful estate plan.
 I have also assisted many clients in situations where an agent has improperly acted or breached their obligation to act fairly and honestly.

 The New York Power of Attorney statutes are contained in the New York General Obligations Law commencing at Section 5-1501.
 The power of attorney must be signed by the principal and acknowledged by a notary.
 It must also be signed and dated by the agent and also acknowledged by a notary.
 The typical power is known as a Durable Power of Attorney which means that the power or authority of the agent is not terminated if the principal becomes incapacitated.
 The durable nature of the power allows the agent to act for someone who becomes incapacitated and thereby avoids the need for a Guardianship Proceeding regarding the person's property management.
 In cases where a person does not have a valid Power of Attorney the Court may need to appoint a property management Guardian under Article 81 of the New York Mental Hygiene Law.
 The property management Guardian will have the power to access and transfer an incapacitated person's assets such as bank accounts, brokerage accounts and real estate.